Skip to content

 The <title> tag is an HTML element that:

-A correctly implemented <title> tag looks like this:
+What a correctly implemented <title> looks like

 <title>Samsung Television Sale - My Commerce</title>